Buying a Nuc of Bees: Is it a Good Idea?

-If you want to begin beekeeping, you need some bees.
-There are several ways to get bees for your hive.
-One popular method is to buy a nuc of bees.
+One popular method of obtaining honey bees for a new hive is buying a nuc of bees.
 The word nuc comes from the term “nucleus colony”.
 It is not the cheapest way to get a hive started.
 But, it is a quick way to grow a colony.
-However, not all bee nucs are created equal.
-Here are some basics that you need to know before investing your money.
+Along with every other method of getting bees – the purchase of a nuc hive is not without risks.
+Learn the ins and outs of how to buy a nuc.

-The word nuc (pronounced “nuke”) is used in the industry as a short form of “nucleus”.
-A bee nuc, “nuc of bees” or nucleus colony are all the same thing.
+The word nuc (pronounced “nuke”), bee nuc, “nuc of bees” or nucleus colony all mean the same thing.
+This refers to a small bee family but you get more than just bees.

 Most of the nucs sold in the US are 5 frames in size.
-This is usually 5 deep frames that fit in a standard Langstroth hive body.
+This is usually 5 deep frames that fit in a Langstroth hive of the correct dimensions.

 Though deep frames have been the standard, some suppliers offer bees in medium sized frames too.
 Be sure to discuss this with your supplier so you will have the right equipment on hand.

 In addition, some suppliers offer smaller sized nucs for sale.
 Buying a 3 or 4 frame bee nuc is good for some situations.
-But it will take longer for your new colony to reach production strength.
+But, it will take longer for your new colony to reach production strength and this may not be suitable for cold regions.

 Even though bees do sleep (or rest), the colony does not stop working at night.
 Food in the hive means they can carry on during the night and on rainy days.